Sensitivity Journaling, My Experience, and examples.

 Where else are they granted this?

 There was no reaction of "oh no" toward my feelings, short of them causing me harm (e.g. skipping work or treating myself poorly).
-But, that's about BEHAVIOR, not feelings.
+But, that's about BEHAVIOR, not the feelings.

 Sensitivity journaling and curiosity are partners.
 They're brave around fear.